cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/aio/install_and_configure/docker.md

 Once you receive your license activation key, use it to activate your Cloudify Manager.
 Manager activation (and most other Cloudify actions) can be performed through either Cloudify Management Console (UI) or via Cloudify CLI.
 In this tutorial, we will demonstrate the usage of the Management Console.

-1. Log in to the Cloudify Management Console (as done in step 1 above). username and password are admin/admin.
+1. Log in to the Cloudify Management Console (as done in step 1 above). username and password are _admin/ admin_.
-2. Submit your Cloudify subscription/trial key.
+2. Submit your Cloudify subscription/ trial key.
 Learn more here.

 ## Configure